swiftlang/swift/docs/TypeChecker.rst

     // ...
   }

-When the constraint solver encounters the expression ``new Dictionary``, it opens up the type ``Dictionary``---which has not been provided with any specific generic arguments---to the type ``Dictionary<T0, T1>``, for fresh type variables ``T0`` and ``T1``, and introduces the constraint ``T0 < Hashable``.
+When the constraint solver encounters the expression `` Dictionary()``, it opens up the type ``Dictionary``---which has not been provided with any specific generic arguments---to the type ``Dictionary<T0, T1>``, for fresh type variables ``T0`` and ``T1``, and introduces the constraint ``T0 conforms to Hashable``.
 This allows the actual key and value types of the dictionary to be determined by the context of the expression.
 As noted above for first-class polymorphic functions, this immediate opening is valid because an unbound generic type, i.e., one that does not have specified generic arguments, cannot be used except where the generic arguments can be inferred.

 Constraint Solving
 -----------------------------